-Historic Preservation Division of the Prince William County Department of Parks, Recreation & Tourism offers educational experiences for students, youth groups, and scouts.
-We offer field trips to our historic sites, including a colonial home, civil war hospital, an early County settlement and a civil war battle site.
+The Historic Preservation Division of the Prince William County Department of Parks, Recreation & Tourism offers educational experiences for students, youth groups, and scouts.
+We offer field trips to our historic sites, group activies, after school programs and more.
 In addition, we can offer materials and guides for your classroom and youth meetings to guide conversations and spark interest in our local history.
-Finally, we can work with you to create custom programs and experiences to meet your needs.
-Call us at 703-792-4754 to discuss your needs and goals.
+We can work with you to create custom programs and experiences to meet your needs.
+Call us at our main office at 703-792-4754 to discuss your needs and goals.

-- Visit Lucasville, an African-American one-room schoolhouse serving the community from 1885 through 1926.
+- Lucasville Schoolhouse (Manassas), an African-American one-room schoolhouse serving the community from 1885 through 1926.

-- Visit Rippon Lodge, one of the oldest surviving structures in Prince William County.
+- Rippon Lodge (Woodbridge), built in 1747, it is one of the oldest surviving structures in Prince William County.

 Interested in scheduling something unique?
-Call 703-792-5618 today to speak to an educator about designing a specially tailored program.
+Call our main office at 703-792-4754 today to speak to an educator about designing a specially tailored program.